vvuksan/fastly-drupal/README.txt

 You can enable this by visiting admin/config/system/expire.
 You should see Fastly in the list of modules that support external expiration.
-Make sure you select "External expiration", and also ensure you untick "Include base URL in expires".
+Make sure you select "External expiration".

+To alter the purged URLs or add additional URLs, such as URLs on other domains, implement hook_expire_urls_alter() in a custom module.
+If you tick "Include base URL in expires", the absolute URL being purged will be passed into this hook.

 Custom VCL
 ----------